The U.S. Recycling System

 - Helps create jobs in the recycling and manufacturing industries in the United States.

-While the benefits of recycling are clear, growing and strengthening the U.S. recycling system to create more jobs and enhance environmental and community benefits will require multi-stakeholder collaboration to address the challenges currently facing the system.
+While the benefits of recycling are clear, growing and strengthening the U.S. recycling system to create more jobs and enhance environmental and community benefits will require multi-entity collaboration to address the challenges currently facing the system.
 Current challenges include:

 - Most Americans want to recycle, as they believe recycling provides an opportunity for them to be responsible caretakers of the Earth.
 However, it can be difficult for consumers to understand what materials can be recycled, how materials can be recycled, and where to recycle different materials.
 This confusion often leads to placing recyclables in the trash or throwing trash in the recycling bin or cart.